 By now, the Salvation Army has more than 650 users and nearly 400 bank and cash ledgers in ProActive.

 So what benefit does the Salvation Army derive from ProActive?
 Sander has a clear answer.
 “Far greater efficiency, simplification of the cash traffic, and the simplification of customer funds.
-There is a lighter administrative load in the organisation, so less administrative work.
+There is a lighter administrative load in the organization, so less administrative work.

 At the Salvation Army, we have a distinction between primary and secondary processes.
 Our primary process is to help people.
 And that’s an area in which we aim to stand out from the crowd.
 Using ProActive and AFAS means that we now use best-practice basic services for our secondary process that enable us to focus on our main goal – to help people.”